winitzki/scall/tutorial/programming_dhall.md

 For typeclasses whose members are functors with additional methods, such as (`Pointed`, `Monad`, or `ApplicativeFunctor`), one often  assumes that `F` is a functor.
 This makes it simpler to construct a free typeclass instance.
-Examples of such constructions are the free pointed functor, the free filterable functor, and the free monad.
+Examples of such constructions are the free pointed functor, the free filterable functor, the free monad, and the free applicative functor.
 The following subsections will implement these constructions in more detail.
 For now, let us just write down the required types for the free pointed and the free filterable functors: